Skip to main content

 Does OnlyFans have an official app?
 No, here's why

 OnlyFans does not publish an official app in the Apple App Store or the Google Play Store, and this is deliberate and structural rather than a gap they have not gotten around to.
-Both mainstream mobile app stores enforce content policies that restrict or prohibit adult and explicit material.
+Both mainstream mobile app stores enforce content policies that restrict or prohibit adult and explicit material: Apple's App Store Review Guidelines §1.1.4 explicitly prohibit overtly sexual or pornographic material, and Google Play's Sexual Content policy does the same.
 A native OnlyFans app distributed through those stores would have to comply with those policies, which is fundamentally incompatible with the platform's core content.
 So instead of an app, OnlyFans operates as a mobile-optimized website.

 This is the same reason most other adult-content platforms also have no native store app.
 It is a policy boundary set by Apple and Google, not a technical limitation on OnlyFans' side, which is why the situation is stable: it will not change unless app store content policies change, and there is no indication they will.